k4black/codebleu/README.md

 [![PyPI version](https://badge.fury.io/py/codebleu.svg)](https://badge.fury.io/py/codebleu)

-Unofficial `CodeBLEU` implementation with Linux and MacOS supports available with PyPI and HF HUB.
+This repository contains an unofficial `CodeBLEU` implementation that supports Linux and MacOS.
+It is available through `PyPI` and the `evaluate` library.

-Based on original [CodeXGLUE/CodeBLEU](https://github.com/microsoft/CodeXGLUE/tree/main/Code-Code/code-to-code-trans/evaluator/CodeBLEU) code -- refactored, build for macos, tested and fixed multiple crutches to make it more usable.
+The code is based on the original [CodeXGLUE/CodeBLEU](https://github.com/microsoft/CodeXGLUE/tree/main/Code-Code/code-to-code-trans/evaluator/CodeBLEU) and updated version by [XLCoST/CodeBLEU](https://github.com/reddy-lab-code-research/XLCoST/tree/main/code/translation/evaluator/CodeBLEU).
+It has been refactored, tested, built for macOS, and multiple improvements have been made to enhance usability

-Keywords for `C`, `C#`, `C++`, `JavaScript`, and `PHP` copied from updated version by [XLCoST/CodeBLEU](https://github.com/reddy-lab-code-research/XLCoST/tree/main/code/translation/evaluator/CodeBLEU).
+Available for: `Python`, `C`, `C#`, `C++`, `Java`, `JavaScript`, `PHP`.

 ---